xhyumiracle/MiracleLinuxScripts/README.md

 ```sh
 $ ./ubuntu_theme_setup_xhyu.sh [ args ]
 ```
-example:
+- Example:
 ```sh
 ./ubuntu_theme_setup_xhyu.sh picture bottom wallpapper
 ```
-[args] can be one or more of the follows:
+[ args ] can be one or more of the follows:
 - terminator
   Install terminator and setup dircolors-solarized(terminator's style)
 - picture